top1944/duckuments/docs/atoms_10_duckietown_meta/10_intro_to_project/16_duckietown-classes.md

-TODO: Let each institution fill their own section
+TODO: Ask each institution to fill their own section